The GNL Podcast

 In this episode, Roger and diabetes educator Robin Lucciantonio walk through how they used the open-source Loop app with iPhone VoiceOver, a stepwise rollout (simulator → saline → insulin), and a handcrafted tactile pod-filling station to make AID genuinely autonomous.

-Read the full Inspiring Story with extra detail:
+Read the full Inspiring Story with extra detail: Roger’s T1D journey toward freedom

-Episode Summary
+Episode summary

 This Inspiring Stories episode is about the difference between having diabetes technology and being able to use it.
 Roger was diagnosed with type 1 diabetes at age two, long before blood glucose meters were commonplace.
 In his twenties he lost his sight, and for decades managed diabetes through touch, routine, and workarounds.

-For Roger, the “safety upgrade” became a locked door.
+For Roger, the safety upgrade became a locked door.

-They describe how VoiceOver made Loop usable non-visually, how they identified and ironed out accessibility quirks, and why they progressed in controlled steps: simulator first, then a prolonged saline trial, then going live with insulin.
+Rather than accept exclusion, Roger and Robin built a solution around first principles: autonomy, repeatability, and safety.
+They describe how VoiceOver made Loop usable non-visually, how they identified and ironed out accessibility challenges, and why they progressed in controlled steps — simulator first, then a prolonged saline trial, then going live with insulin.

 Who is this episode for?